flexagon: (Default)

 [personal profile] anais_pf posting in [community profile] thefridayfive

-These questions were originally suggested by [livejournal.com profile] rawee1.
+These questions were originally suggested by [livejournal.com profile] bricksonbricks.

 Copy and paste to your own journal, then reply to this post with a link to your answers.
 If your journal is private or friends-only, you can post your full answers in the comments below.